Background pattern

 It may be necessary to reduce your dose to a maximum of 4 tablets per day if:

-• You have kidney problems,
+• you have kidney problems,

-• You have liver problems,
+• you have liver problems,

-• You weigh less than 50 kg,
+• you weigh less than 50 kg,

-• You suffer from chronic malnutrition,
+• you suffer from chronic malnutrition,

-• You regularly drink alcohol (chronic alcoholism),
+• you regularly drink alcohol (chronic alcoholism),

-• You are not sufficiently hydrated.
+• you are not well hydrated.

 Only for oral use and for short-term use.